deannakylee/pmp-prep/README.md

 This method not only aligns with PMI's requirement to support your eligibility, but also showcases your PMP knowledge.

-Here’s how I structured each project in my application:
+Here's how I structured each project in my application:

 - Start with a high-level summary (Include your role, project goal, and organization context.)
 - Key responsibilities